 Guest accommodation at both camps consists of just nine tented suites.
 These are Meru in style – an outer layer of canvas extends over the inner layer to provide a private veranda, which is set with an elegant chaise longue.
 Inside, each tent has three distinct spaces.
 Closest to the entrance, there’s a seating area, which has a couple of deckchairs, comfy pouffes, and a wooden unit with a few drawers.
 An inner partition leads into the bedroom, where you’ll find a king-size bed or twin beds, bedside tables and lighting, a campaign chair and occasional table, and a hanging rack for clothes.
 Behind this space, there’s the en-suite washroom, with flush toilet, washbasin in a vanity unit, step-up bucket shower, and a hanging rail.
 Throughout every tent, patterned rugs cover the floor to create a Moroccan vibe.
 An extra bed can be added to sleep a child aged under 12 years.

-The communal lounge and dining areas at Kimondo Camp occupy one tent apiece, usually rigged up at the centre of the site.
+The communal lounge and dining areas at Kimondo Camp occupy one tent apiece, usually rigged up at the center of the site.
 These too show Moroccan influences, with their vibrant rugs and copper lanterns.
 In the lounge tent, wood-framed well-cushioned seating and some stripy pouffes are positioned around explorer’s chests, and there are a few books and games for guests to enjoy.
-This tent is open fronted and open sided, so you’ll have wonderful views while you relax and tuck in to a tea or coffee from the self-serve cabinet.
+This tent is open fronted and open-sided, so you’ll have wonderful views while you relax and tuck into a tea or coffee from the self-serve cabinet.
 You can also marvel at the savanna scenery from the dining tent, which is the setting for delicious breakfasts, lunches, and dinners.
 Both full English and continental dishes are offered as part of the camp’s breakfast buffet each morning, while buffet lunches feature mouth-wateringly fresh salads.
 Come evening, everyone eats the three-course dinner together, after drinks around the camp’s fire-pit.
 Kitchen staff are happy to accommodate all special diets.